IDSGAN: Generative Adversarial Networks for Attack Generation against Intrusion Detection: Methodology

+IDSGAN, an improved GAN model, aims to perform the evasion attacks by generating adversarial malicious traffic records, which enable fooling the black-box IDS models.
+In IDSGAN, the generator and the discriminator engage in a two-player minimax game for adversarial example generation.
+Based on the characteristics of the benchmark dataset NSL-KDD, it is necessary to preprocess the dataset to fit the model.

-\subsection{Dataset: NSL-KDD dataset description}
+\subsection{Dataset: NSL-KDD Dataset Description}

-Improved from KDD'99, NSL-KDD is utilized as a benchmark dataset to evaluate IDS today \cite{hu2015improved}.
-In NSL-KDD, the dataset comprises of the training set KDDTrain+ and the testing set KDDTest+.

-To simulate the real network environment, the traffic data contain the normal traffic and four main categories of malicious traffic: Probing (Probe), Denial of Service (DoS), User to Root (U2R) and Root to Local (R2L).
+NSL-KDD is used as a benchmark dataset to evaluate IDS today.
+In NSL-KDD, the dataset comprises the training set KDDTrain+ and the test set KDDTest+.
+Extracted from the real network environment, the data contains the normal traffic and four main categories of malicious traffic, including Probing (Probe), Denial of Service (DoS), User to Root (U2R), and Root to Local (R2L).

-The traffic records in NSL-KDD are extracted into the sequences of the features combination, as the abstract description of the normal and malicious network traffic.
+The traffic records in NSL-KDD are extracted into the feature sequences, as the abstract description of the normal and malicious network traffic.
+Each element in the sequence represents one feature of the traffic.
 There are 9 features in discrete values and 32 features in continuous values, a total of 41 features.
-According to the meanings of the features, these features consists of four sets including ``intrinsic'', ``content'', ``time-based traffic'' and ``host-based traffic'' \cite{davis2011data,lee2000framework}, as shown in Figure \ref{fig:feature set distribution}.
-The detailed description of what one set of the features focuses on is listed below:
+Based on the meanings of each feature, these features consists of four sets including ``\texttt{intrinsic}'', ``\texttt{content}'', ``\texttt{time-based traffic}'', and ``\texttt{host-based traffic}''.

-\begin{itemize} \item ``Intrinsic'' features: reflect the inherent characteristics of a single connection for the general network analysis. \item ``Content'' features: mark the content of connections which indicate whether some behaviors related to the attack exist in the traffic. \item ``Time-based traffic'' features: examine the connections in the past 2 seconds, which have the same destination host or the same service as the current connection, including the ``same host'' features and ``same service'' features. \item ``Host-based traffic'' features: monitor the connections in the past 100 connections, which have the same destination host or the same service as the current connection, as the mirror of ``time-based traffic'' features. \end{itemize}

-\subsection{Data preprocessing}
+\subsection{Data Preprocessing}

-In the data preprocessing, the data in NSL-KDD need the processing of the numeric conversion and the normalization to become the input vectors of the traffic examples for IDSGAN.

-In 9 discrete features, there are 3 features in nonnumeric values and 6 features in binary values which are 0 or 1.
-To convert the feature sequences into the numeric vectors as the input, it is necessary to make the numeric conversion on the nonnumeric features firstly, including protocol\_type, service and flag.
-For instance, ``protocol\_type'' has 3 types of attributes: TCP, UDP and ICMP, which will be encoded into the numeric discrete values as 1, 2 and 3.

-Afterwards, to eliminate the dimensional impact between feature values in the input vectors, the standard scalar is utilized to normalize the original and converted numeric features into a specific range.
-For the better training and testing, we implement Min-Max normalization method to transform data into the interval of $[0,1]$, which is suitable for all the discrete and continuous features.
-The Min-Max normalization is calculated as below:

-where $x$ is the feature value before the normalization and $x'$ is the feature value after the normalization.
-Besides, $x_{max}$ and $x_{min}$ represent the maximum value and the minimum value of this features in the dataset, respectively.